What are Crushed Shadows & Blown Highlights?

 Properly exposed image.
 Converted from vlog to rec709.

-If you want to avoid crushing your blacks or blowing your highlights there are a few tools at your disposal.
-First off you can just take a look at your shot.
+If you want to avoid crushing your blacks or blowing your highlights, you have a few tools at your disposal:

-If everything appears too dark or too bright you might want to readjust your settings accordingly.
-Try to record several takes if possible while exposing for the brighter regions and a few darker ones too and see what works best.
+The first thing you should always do is look at your shot.
+If everything appears too dark or too bright, you might want to readjust your settings.
+If possible, try recording several takes while exposing the brighter regions and a few darker ones, too, and see what works best.

-How to use the histogram to avoid blown highlights or crushed blacks
+Method 2: Use the histogram to avoid blown highlights or crushed blacks

 histogram overexposed